Navigation

 There are lots of things you can do to help prevent shin splints.

 • Wear sports shoes or trainers that cushion and support your feet properly.
-Consider getting your running shoes fitted at a specialist running shop.
+Consider getting running shoes fitted at a specialist running shop.

 • When you start or restart an activity, build up the intensity gradually.